Newtopian/verbose-garbagezo/About_Code.md

 A brain dead operation you could confidently do very drunk while still at a bar with just your cell-phone to interact with the system. (literally a true story... for another time)

+In short, how I reduced the fear factor down to a point where making mistakes was just part of work, it was allowed, it was accepted as unavoidable and thus could be addressed rapidly and/or could be isolated easily such that experiments did not affect normal workflows.

 Dont try and manage fear, just remove it's root cause !

 Keep that in check, everything ideas or requests get answered along these lines :